chenasraf/unaconfig_dart/README.md

 If you are bulding a package or library for dart, you will often need to get the user config from either a standalone file or pubspec.yaml.

-This package lets you find files in various formats and get the first config that matches.
+Unaconfig lets you find files in various formats and get the first config that matches.

-This package is inspired by NPM's [cosmiconfig](https://www.npmjs.com/package/cosmiconfig).

 ## Features

 - Just set your config name and search
 - Customizable parsers, so any file type can be supported
 - Default parsers for key under `pubspec.yaml`
+- Fully customizable

 ## Getting started